 The overall user experience is good.
 It has a comfortable keyboard, a large, responsive touchpad, and a decent 720p webcam.
 Its 1080p display looks reasonably sharp but isn't the brightest, so visibility may be an issue in well-lit rooms.
 You get Wi-Fi 6E wireless connectivity, a fingerprint sensor for quick logins, and a decent port selection with three USB-As, a USB-C, and an HDMI.
 Unfortunately, the USB-C doesn't support video output, so you'll have to use the HDMI port to connect an external display.

 The best cheap laptop we've tested is the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
 You can find this laptop for as little as $300 to $500 USD.
 Writing isn't particularly CPU-intensive, so any CPU and RAM configuration will do.
 However, we highly recommend getting the Core i3-N305 CPU with 8GB of RAM if you're a relatively heavy multitasker.
 If you have trouble finding it elsewhere, you can get this configuration (paired with a touch-sensitive FHD display) from Lenovo.
 The 1080p display looks sharp and gets bright for use in most indoor settings.
-Battery life is outstanding at around 13 hours of light use.
+Its battery life is outstanding at around 13 hours of light use.

 Naturally, there are some downsides to a budget-friendly laptop like this one.
 The keyboard feels spacious but mushy, and the touchpad is small and not always responsive.
 The webcam is surprisingly good, though, especially for a cheap Chromebook.
 Port selection is decent; you get two USB-As, a USB-C, and an HDMI port.
 The USB-C supports charging and video output.
 There's no fingerprint sensor or facial recognition camera, which is unfortunate but expected for such an inexpensive device.